geobtaa/geoportal/README.md

 This project is collectively managed by librarians and geospatial specialists at 13 research institutions from across the Big Ten Academic Alliance including:

+* Indiana University Bloomington
+* Michigan State University
+* Ohio State University
+* Pennsylvania State University
+* Purdue University
+* Rutgers University-New Brunswick
 * University of Chicago
 * University of Illinois at Urbana­-Champaign
-* Indiana University Bloomington
 * University of Iowa
 * University of Maryland
 * University of Michigan
-* Michigan State University
 * University of Minnesota (host institution)
 * University of Nebraska-Lincoln
-* Ohio State University
-* Pennsylvania State University
-* Purdue University
 * University of Wisconsin-­Madison

 ### Technology and Hosting